top of page

 feeling they need to prove themselves or be right

-judging other people
+judging people and things

-always buying or wanting to buy stuff
+buying or wanting to buy stuff

 feeling like they don’t want to live anymore